Asthma Rescue Inhalers Are Crucial in Asthma Control!

 Podcast: Play in new window | Download (Duration: 4:13 — 5.8MB)

-* Rescue inhalers are essential
+* Rescue inhalers are an essential tool in responding to your asthma!

-* The albuterol in rescue inhalers opens breathing tubes quickly
+* The albuterol in rescue inhalers opens breathing tubes quickly.

-* If it doesn’t quickly improve your breathing, go to the ER
+* If it doesn’t quickly improve your breathing, go to the ER.

-* A spacer should be used with all liquid medicine inhalers
+* A spacer should be used with all liquid medicine inhalers.

 Why?
 Because you get immediate relief (usually).